radiaj/GCRC_Session1/README.md

 # GCRC bioinformatics workshop session 1
 Workshop slides presented at introductory workshop uploaded.

-# PROGRAMS REQUIRED FOR THE WORKSHOP:
+# PROGRAMS REQUIRED FOR THE WORKSHOP
 R &/or RStudio,
 Filezilla